 Murphy Center Programs & Services Outcomes & Statistics

-The Murphy Center has over 2,500 guest visits per month, 30,000 guest visits per year and works with over 3,000 unduplicated men and women each year.
+The Murphy Center has over 3,300 guest visits per month, 43,731 guest visits per year and works with over 3,170 unduplicated men and women each year.
 Originally envisioned to serve 30-40 guests per day when opened in 2009, the Murphy Center now serves more than 160 guests per day.
 Here is an excerpt from one of these guests:

-The Murphy Center provides or facilitates 10 core services in addition to the wide array of programs and services offered by our 4 partner council agencies and 16 participating agencies.
+The Murphy Center provides or facilitates 10 core services in addition to the wide array of 40 programs and services offered by our 4 partner council agencies and 16 participating agencies.
 Estimates of these services include:

 - Computers & Wi-Fi: 5 computers help guests with job and apartment searches, email, and other daily necessities.